DaveP80/java-multithreading/ReadME.md

-### try different numbers in the fibonnaci methods.
-One method solves
+#### try different numbers in the fibonnaci methods.
+Three big integer
-### with normal recursion, another uses BigInteger and memoized recursion
+#### methods that share a singleton map. three threads run synchronized
-#### uncomment lines to test the system compile time.
+#### and return calculations.
+Exceptions in three threads and caught.